mhenke/cfwheels-training/email.md

 [https://github.com/mhenke/cfwheels-training/blob/develop/schedule.textile](https://github.com/mhenke/cfwheels-training/blob/develop/schedule.textile)

 Preparations ============================
 The most important thing is figuring out your laptop situation.
-Make sure you can install programs and don’t forget your laptop charger!
+Make sure you can install programs and don't forget your laptop charger!
 A machine running Windows is ideal, but we should be able to get things going on MacOS or Linux too.

 Preparation for JSBloggers Project ============================
 [https://github.com/mhenke/cfwheels-training/blob/develop/00-c-preparation.textile](https://github.com/mhenke/cfwheels-training/blob/develop/00-c-preparation.textile)